nhsx/dna-risk-predict/docs/usage.md

 ### Evaluate Model
 Following initial training, the `dnattend test` command can be used to assess performance of both the logistic regression and CatBoost models against the hold-out testing data set.
-Refer to the [additional documentation](./README_files/docs.md) for example output visualisation and performance metrics.

 ```bash
 dnattend test config.yaml